Høje-Taastrup Municipality: Hedehusene

 Today the town has grown physically into neighboring Kallerup, Fløng, and Baldersbrønde.
 The most important commercial area is Roskilde Street (Roskildevej).
 Rockwool International, immediately west of the town, is the largest employer.

 Hedeland, close by, is a unique nature area created at the site of a former gravel excavation area.
 It also features a 4,000 seat amphitheatre.

 One of Denmark's oldest runestones, the Kallerup Stone (Kallerupstenen) from ca. 800-825 is erected at Ansgarkirken.

-There are between 1000-1500 immigrants, the vast majority coming from Turkey (Sivas and Konya).
+There are between 1000 and 1500 immigrants, the vast majority coming from Turkey (Sivas and Konya).
 And there are small groups from Pakistan, Bosnia Herzegovina, Iran and Iraq.

 Politics

 Municipal council

 Høje-Taastrup's municipal council consists of 21 members, elected every four years.

 Below are the municipal councils elected since the Municipal Reform of 2007.